 As the pace of technological and software change continues to accelerate, who better to ask for advice than the designer of the first Apple computers, Steve Wozniak?

 The Apple co-founder made an appearance at the GOTO conference in Copenhagen 2019.
 Reflecting on his career, Wozniak offered insights on how to stay innovative, think different(ly) and, most importantly, be happy.
-Spoiler: it’s not more money.
+PS. it’s not more money.

 When Steve Wozniak co-founded Apple alongside Steve Jobs, it was a time of pure innovation in the software and technology industry but that didn’t mean it was smooth, he said to a packed audience overflowing with software developers, tech enthusiasts and CEOs flown from across the world.

 For instance, he didn’t have the money to buy chipsets to make his own computer despite having the knowledge.
 He had one goal when growing up - to own a 4k mini computer with all the switches and lights.
 The cost of which was equivalent to a house, he added.

 Fast forward a few years and “Woz” leveraged his love for building computers, became a pioneer in the software industry and helped revolutionize the computer industry with the development of the Apple I and Apple II computers.
 These early computers, released in the 1970s, were some of the first to feature a keyboard and monitor, making them more user-friendly and accessible to the general public.